Hours of Operation:

 An electrocardiogram (ECG) is a test that measures the electrical activity of the heart.
 It involves the placement of electrodes which are small adhesive patches or suction cups that are placed on your chest, arms and legs.
 There are sensor pads in these patches that record the electrical activity which is then interpreted by a physician.

-The Standard Exercise Stress Test is a general screening tool used to evaluate the heart’s response to graded exercise.
+A standard exercise stress test is a general screening tool used to evaluate the heart’s response to graded exercise.
 At predetermined intervals the exercise will increase and the patient’s ECG, blood pressure and heart rate are recorded.
 The results of the test may help your physician decide if you have heart disease and how severe it is.